West Virginia

 14. ANNUAL REPORT REQUIREMENTS:

-Each year the corporation must file two reports:
+Each year the corporation must file three reports:

-1. West Virginia requires a very simple report and a $25 fee.
+1. ANNUAL WV REPORT: West Virginia requires a very simple report and a $25 fee.
 Go to business4wv.com,

 log in and select "Annual Report" in the "File Annual Reports" list in